 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Palliative care — originally developed to help cancer patients — is now used to help people living with a wide range of diseases, including heart failure.
+Palliative care — originally developed to help those who have cancer — is now used to help people living with a wide range of diseases, including heart failure.
 Research shows that palliative care can even extend life.

 Similarly, any person entering the final phase of life can receive hospice care wherever they are located, whether in their home, nursing facilities or even specialized hospice facilities.